vjeantet/bitfan/processors/httppoller/README.md

 When true, unsuccessful HTTP requests, like unreachable connections, will not raise an event, but a log message.
-When false an event is generated with a tag _httppollerfailure
+When false an event is generated with a tag _http_request_failure